Big Data- Impact on Innovation & Technology

 - Sophisticated analytics can substantially improve decision-making by assessing trends and real-time data.

-- Big Data can be used to improve the development of the next generation of buildings and and services – (BIM will be major factor in this development, and was another continuing trend identified by our recent survey).
+- Big Data can be used to improve the development of the next generation of buildings and services – (BIM will be a major factor in this development, and was another continuing trend identified by our recent survey).

 Our survey respondents agreed across the board.
 They listed its ability to improve planning and decision-making by providing granular, real-time data about utilization and usage patterns as a primary benefit.
 They also were clear that the use of Big Data enables project leaders and owners to improve demand forecasts, as well as increase the quality of future project progress monitoring.

 By the numbers, the top Big Data benefits mentioned by survey participants were:

 - Facilitates well-informed decision-making on a consistent basis (62.5%)